NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 7. You have applied a quota to a file share.
 You are configuring a notification for the 90 percent threshold.
-This notification should forward reports to users detailing files that they have stored that they haven’t used recently, as well as the name and location of any large files.
+This notification should forward reports to users detailing files that they have stored that they haven't used recently, as well as the name and location of any large files.
 Which of the following reports should you include when configuring this threshold notification?
 (Choose all that apply.)